Brexit withdrawal agreement: Political declaration of future relationship

 The Declaration on Future European Union–United Kingdom Relations, also referred to as the Political Declaration, is a non-binding declaration that was negotiated and signed along with the binding and more comprehensive Withdrawal Agreement in connection with the withdrawal of the United Kingdom (UK) from the European Union (EU), colloquially known as Brexit, and the planned end of the transitional period.

 Implementation

 Citizens' rights

 According to evidence presented by lobby group "British in Europe" (representing British citizens resident in EU countries) to the Brexit Select Committee of the House of Commons in June 2020, "as many as 23 EU member states [had] yet to implement systems to document the future rights of the estimated 1.2 million British citizens already living on the continent, who are in the dark over their future rights and obligations".
 "The UK launched its [registration] system for EU citizens last March [2020], with more than 3.3 million people granted pre-settled or settled status to remain in the country after Brexit", the Committee was told.

-Also, Brexit removed British resident living in EU countries the right to vote in elections to the European Parliament and the right to work in another EU country.
+Brexit also removed the right to vote in European Parliament elections as well as the right to work in other EU countries from UK citizens living in EU countries.